ChathzJay/uob-chatbox/README.md

 # uob-chatbox
 A chatbox sample

-Sample Chatbox App (Whatsapp clone)
+Sample Chatbox App
 =============================

-This is a sample Android App that clone WhatsApp.
+This is a sample Android App.

 ## Building the Sample App